 Percentage = (Weighted votes for a video ÷ Total weighted votes that month) × 100

 A simple example: If 100 people vote in a month and 50 of them include a particular video on a full ballot, that video would receive exactly 50% popularity.
-Ballots with 1 to 4 videos are weighted differently, so if one of those voters only picks that same video and nothing else, that video’s percentage would drop slightly from 50% to about 49.6%.
+Ballots with 1 to 4 videos are weighted differently, so if one of those 50 voters only picks that same video and nothing else, that video’s percentage would drop slightly from 50% to about 49.6%.

 For results prior to January 2026, all eligible ballots were counted equally: Percentage = (Votes for a video ÷ Total voters that month) × 100

 No. Videos containing mature content are often featured in the monthly showcases.
 Videos specifically intended for children aren't eligible as per the rules.
 This project is intended for the grown-up brony fandom of My Little Pony.
-We have rules against videos intended to shock or offend, but artistic and comedic content may still be offensive to some viewers and would certainly not be for children.
+We have rules against voting for videos intended to shock or offend, but artistic and comedic content may still be offensive to some viewers and would certainly not always be appropriate for children.

 Head on over to the links & info page to read about this project's history!
 The Top 10 Pony Videos has been active every month since 2011 with multiple hosts and volunteers.